httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

   ;created=1618884473;keyid="test-key-rsa-pss"
 ~~~

-This results in the following Signature-Input and Signature headers being added to the message under the label `sig-b23`:
+This results in the following Signature-Input and Signature header fields being added to the message under the label `sig-b23`:

 ~~~ http-message
 NOTE: '\' line wrapping per RFC 8792